unkn0wn-root/terraster/README.md

     restart: unless-stopped
 ```

-## 📊 Benchmarking
+## Benchmarking

-A benchmarking tool is included in the `tools/benchmark` directory.
+A benchmarking script is included in the `tools/benchmark` directory.
 Run it with:

 ```bash
 go run tools/benchmark/main.go -url http://localhost:8080 -c 10 -n 1000